cseanburns/electronic_resource_mgmt/src/06-interoperability.md

 A GET HTTP Request is a way that web browsers request information or data from a server or resource and do so via data encoded in the URL.
 In this case *InfoKat Discovery* uses the metadata embedded in the URLs.

-This is primarily the work of an **OpenURL** link resolver, which is a system that helps connect users to the full text of articles by using metadata from a citation.
+This is primarily the work of an **OpenURL** link resolver, which is a system that helps connect users to the full text of articles by using metadata from their citation information.
 The link resolver is designed to provide access to a *target* despite the *source* (where the item was found).

 OpenURL is a technical solution to the appropriate-copy problem (i.e., which copy to provide);